Micromax is an Indian consumer electronics company that manufactures mobile phones, tablets and televisions.

 Before you experience sorrow and drown a few beers in regret, for buying a device running CyanogenMod, over Android or iOS, there is good news.

 A new brand of Cyanogen is being introduced, called Lineage OS and it promises to keep most of what you loved about CyanogenMod.
 The community and team posted in a blog post that the open source project and source code will remain available for anyone who wants to build CyanogenMod on personally.

-What really happened and what does the future hold?
+can you buy Lyrica in canada What really happened and what does the future hold?

 According to chatter, there is lot of drama surrounding the death of CyanogenMod.